#he loves alyosha so much!

 1.5 Starsty

 Ivan seeks something unknown as of yet, Mitya seeks life's pleasures and what he's owed (a self- affirmed truth) and Alyosha seeks a bright truth quite beyond the dark world around him, as if he had found himself in Plato's cave.
 I expressed his love for humanity and desire to isolate himself are paradoxical -and they still are, though they are not contradictory.
 What Alyosha seeks is a truth via negation.
 The world of our senses is more complex and dark than it seems, the holy light is one, and it's simple yet mysterious.
 The achievement of the divine truth via negation -God is an other quite unlike the world and what we believe to be true about it.
-Alyosha seeks a truth at all costs, and if he ended in the monastery, it was only because he ended a Christian because of how he thinks, rather than his religion or a miracle shaping how he thinks.
+Alyosha seeks a truth at all costs, and if he ended in the monastery, it was only because the way he thinks made him a Christian, rather than his religion or a miracle shaping how he thinks.
 That's how he is a realist.
 The moment he reaches a different conclusion, he will chase it, no matter how diametrically opposed it is to his life so far, just as he decided to give "all" instead of "two rubles".
 So if the immortality of the soul proved to be the truth he arrived to, he will remove himself from the chaos, out of conviction and not fright- to be left alone with the light and contemplate it.

 Shutting himself in a monastery despite his love for humanity is paradoxical, but necessary in his eyes...
 Just as there is paradoxical tension between obedience to the elder and freedom, with the former being seen as necessary to achieve freedom of the soul, as it is in many philosophies and doctrines that regard ignorance and endless desire as the true prisons of the human soul.
 Alyosha was compelled to go to the monastery out of admiration and love towards Elder Zosima, perhaps a father figure for this orphan?
 Far from being disconnected from the world, he is a man of the people who remains unbothered when Fyodor Karamazov is going to call at his door.